Everything you’ve always wanted to ask about Maker and damn-fine canned wine.

 While mass-produced wines from your grocery store can be secretly loaded with sugars to increase a wine’s “likability”, small-production, low intervention winemakers don’t add sugar or additives to their wine.
 Don’t be fooled by companies claiming to have invented “clean” wine - they are just re-branding dry wine (likely with worse quality juice).

-All of our wines come from different award-winning, small producers in CA and have <0.5 grams of sugar and few carbs (<5 carbs/can for whites, <8 carbs/can for reds).
+All of our wines come from different award-winning, small producers in CA and have zero sugar (<0.5 grams) and few carbs (<3 carbs/glass for whites, <5 carbs/glass for reds).
 So drink the good stuff.

 When our team gets excited by a wine and the Maker behind it we put the wine samples through two panels — a Can Club customer panel made up of regular wine drinkers like us, and our industry panel, made of wine experts with palates that we trust.
 We want to find wines that our Can Clubbers will love, and wines that critics, Somms, and wine buyers know are up to snuff.
 Want to join one of our tasting panels?
 Join the Can Club.